dhofheinz/claude-kitten-audio-feedback/GETTING_STARTED.md

 ## Next Steps

-- Customize announcement messages in `announce_task.py`
 - Adjust code review prompts in `.env` file's `REVIEW_PROMPT`
+- Customize the review logic in `.claude/review.py`
 - Add new hooks for other Claude Code events
 - Experiment with different TTS models from KittenML